 What is UV radiation?

-UV radiation is energy emitted from the sun that is responsible for causing skin damage, premature ageing and skin cancer.
-UV radiation can’t be seen and unlike infrared radiation (heat) we cannot feel it either.
+UV is energy from the sun that can’t be seen or felt, but can cause skin damage and cancer.
+UV is different to infrared radiation (heat), so you can’t rely on temperature to know when to protect your skin.
 Too much UV radiation causes sunburn and tanning, but not all damage is visible.
-Every time you’re outdoors unprotected when the UV is 3 or above, there is the potential for skin damage to occur, increasing your skin cancer risk.
-Skin damage caused by UV radiation is permanent, irreversible and it all adds up.
+Every time you’re outdoors unprotected when the UV is 3 or above, you are doing damage to your skin and increasing your skin cancer risk.
+The damage is permanent, irreversible and it all adds up.

 - UVA radiation penetrates deep into the skin, affecting the living skin cells that lie under your skin's surface.
 UVA causes long-term damage like wrinkles, blotchiness, sagging and discoloration, and also contributes to skin cancer.